Reflections on Data Design: Part 2

 We lack any form of formal education in data.
-The current boom is making a familiar mistake – analytics is not data management, data scientists, do not do data management, and the most valuable information for decision making in the unstructured data that is not in your databases or data warehouses.
+The current boom is making a familiar mistake – analytics is not data management, data scientists, do not do data management, and the most valuable information for decision making is the unstructured data that is not in your databases or data warehouses.

-The data industry is a hobbyist playground.
+The data industry is currently a hobbyist playground.

 We have just begun to find out what works, through experimentation.

 Many home-grown open source solutions, even made by the brightest minds in this industry, have started out focused on a problem for which no solution was available.
 Others sought to fill the gap when market leaders could not adapt quickly enough.

 The volatility of the last 20 years in the data industry has surfaced the same challenges at different places, at the same point in time.
 People have to work on answers, in parallel, independent of each other.
 Time weeds out which solutions work best.
 We are still in the weeding phase.

 To be truthful, Boardroom and the C-Suite do not have a clue what to do with the staggering amounts of data amassed.
 And their advisers do not even know where the is value in it, if at all.
 All we know is that capturing and maintaining that huge pile of data is costly.
 The more the cost of storage and processing technology drops, the more we store.
 The bottom-line: I do not think we create that much more value from data than we did 22 years ago.

 Towards a brighter future?

 Is this a gloomy outlook on the state of affairs?
 No. My motivation is to improve the state of the data industry and provide people with the tools to improve their skills in the complex subject that is data.
 My premise is that if you want to improve, you should put the focus on what needs to be improved.